darkblockio/Starter-Ethereum-Nextjs/src/documentation/READMEETH.md

 <br>

 ```
-cd my-gatsby-app
+cd my-next-app
 ```

 <li>Run the command: </li><br>

 ```
-gatsby develop
+yarn dev
 ```

 or

 ```
-npm run develop
+npm run dev
 ```

-<li>Go to your browser of choice and enter http:/localhost:8000 <a href="http://localhost:8000">Or click here</a></li>
+<li>Go to your browser of choice and enter http:/localhost:8000 <a href="http://localhost:3000">Or click here</a></li>
 </ol>
 <hr>
 <h2>Set up your React component Using Darkblock with Ethereum Wallet:</h2>